BudgetAirpods/InsanityRemastered/README.md

 # This is the alpha version of Update V1.1.0
-## I am fully aware there is nothing here yet.
-There will be soon.

 ## Everything you see here is subject to change.
 There are more things to be added to this update.

 ## Do not download this with the intent to use in normal gameplay.
 This is only for bug reporting / testing / suggestions.